tencent cloud

 );

-label: The identifier of this export job.
-You can use this identifier to view job status later.
+Label: The identifier for this export job.
+You can use this identifier to check the job status later.

 columns: The columns to export, separated by commas in English.
-If this parameter is not filled in, all columns of the table are exported by default.
+If this parameter is not filled in, all columns of the table will be exported by default.

-timeout: Job timeout.
-The default is 2 hours.
-The unit is seconds.
+timeout: Job timeout period.
+Default is 2 hours.
+Unit is seconds.

-tablet_num_per_task: The maximum number of tablets allocated per query plan.
-The default is 5.
+tablet_num_per_task: The maximum number of shards allocated for each query plan.
+Default is 5.

 Exporting directly to cloud storage, without going through a broker.